 Here's why you should keep a close eye on these six stocks.

-See what's happening, who's talking and what will be making headlines on Friday's Squawk on the Street.
+See what's happening, who's talking and what will be making headlines on Wednesday's Squawk on the Street.

 Share your opinion in today's poll.

 Chinese banks are "a good place to be," Emerson Yip, Greater China fund manager at JP Morgan said on CNBC.